Pierre Plantard: Plantard de Saint Clair

 From 1975, Pierre Plantard used the surname Plantard de Saint-Clair, described as an epithet by Jean-Luc Chaumeil, following his interview with Plantard in the magazine l’Ère d’Aquarius.
 The "Saint-Clair" part of his surname was added to his real surname on the basis that this was the family name associated with the area of Gisors associated with his hoax - according to the mythology of the Priory of Sion "Jean VI des Plantard" married a member of the House of Gisors during the 12th century.
 Plantard also appropriated the false titles of "Comte de Saint-Clair" and "Comte de Rhédæ" to himself.

 The Holy Blood and the Holy Grail

-In 1982, authors Michael Baigent, Richard Leigh and Henry Lincoln published The Holy Blood and the Holy Grail.
+In 1982, authors Henry Lincoln, Michael Baigent and Richard Leigh published The Holy Blood and the Holy Grail.
 It became a bestseller and publicized Plantard's Priory of Sion story, treating seriously the content of the Priory of Sion documents of the 1960s and 1970s.
 The book added a new element to the story, that the Merovingian line of kings had actually been descended from the historical Jesus and Mary Magdalene, and that the purpose of the Priory (and its military arm, the Knights Templar) was to protect the secret of the Jesus bloodline.
 Pierre Plantard was hypothesised as the direct descendant of Jesus Christ.

 In February 1982, Plantard dismissed The Holy Blood and the Holy Grail as fiction on a French radio interview, and later even dismissed the Priory of Sion documents of the 1960s and 1970s as false and irrelevant.